seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 What is your will?

 **LADY CAPULET**
-This is the matter:–Nurse, give leave awhile,
+This is the matter:--Nurse, give leave awhile,
-We must talk in secret:–nurse, come back again;
+We must talk in secret:--nurse, come back again;
-I have remember’d me, thou’s hear our counsel.
+I have remember'd me, thou's hear our counsel.
-Thou know’st my daughter’s of a pretty age.
+Thou know'st my daughter's of a pretty age.

 **Nurse**
 Faith, I can tell her age unto an hour.

 **LADY CAPULET**
-She’s not fourteen.
+She's not fourteen.

 **Nurse**
-I’ll lay fourteen of my teeth,–
+I'll lay fourteen of my teeth,--
-And yet, to my teeth be it spoken, I have but four–
+And yet, to my teeth be it spoken, I have but four--
 She is not fourteen.
 How long is it now
 To Lammas-tide?